 Collaboration is today the Holy Grail of the firm, big or small.
 Fix collaboration and you are already half way to success.
-The modern organization functions with a collective brain where all human capital is accessible and useful regardless geographical or hierarchical boundaries.
-It is such important element, a key indispensable behaviour, that we have had a special focus since the early days of The Chalfont Project.
+The modern organization functions with a collective brain where all human capital is accessible and useful regardless of geographical or hierarchical boundaries.
+It is such an important element, a key indispensable behaviour, that we have had a special focus on it since the early days of The Chalfont Project.

 CREATING SOLID HIGH PERFORMANCE TEAMS: THE FORMAL SIDE OF YOUR INTERNAL COLLABORATION BOOSTED AND RENEWED FAST.
 OLD TEAMS AND NEW TEAMS WITH A COMMON SENSE OF PURPOSE AND SHARED COMMITMENT TO ACTION

 We argue that collaboration is the true competitive advantage for the new era.
 In light of this, we help you to improve the effectiveness of internal collaborations, by building strong cohesive teams.

 Team building can be achieved in many ways, but crossing rivers, building bridges in the forest or climbing mountains is something that we won’t be able to help you to do.
 Aligning people in teams is not about convincing them about the merits of doing something by appealing to their common sense.
 It is about generating a deep understanding of the differences between all of us in the way we prefer to work and the way we make decisions or manage relationships.
 It’s about creating a common understanding, a common sense of purpose and a shared commitment to action.
 By cutting out what is irrelevant we focus on what we know will create a fast alignment, whether in M&A mode, during internal restructuring, or simply in the progression of existing teams.